100 Notable alumni of

 -

-Daniel H. Schulman is an American business executive.
-He is president and CEO of PayPal, formerly serving as group president of enterprise growth at American Express.
+Daniel H. Schulman is an American former business executive.
+He is the former president and CEO of PayPal, and before that group president of enterprise growth at American Express.
 Schulman was responsible for American Express' global strategy to expand alternative mobile and online payment services, form new partnerships, and build revenue streams beyond the traditional card and travel businesses.
-Earlier, he served as president of Sprint's prepaid group and the founding CEO of Virgin Mobile.
+Earlier, he was president of Sprint's prepaid group and the founding CEO of Virgin Mobile.

 -